learn-co-curriculum/dsc-nosql-databases-section-recap-v2-1/README.md

 ## NoSQL vs. SQL

-We began this lesson by comparing and contrasting Relational Databases/SQL with the various NoSQL database options that are out there, and outlined examples for when we would want to use each.
+We began this lesson by comparing and contrasting relational/SQL databases with the NoSQL databases.

-The 4 different kinds of NoSQL Databases are:
+The four different kinds of NoSQL databases are:

 * Document Stores
 * Key-Value Stores
 * Column Stores
 * Graph Databases

-### RDDs and Hadoop/Spark

-We also took some time to dig into another data storage paradigm, **_Resilient Distributed Datasets_**, or **_RDDs_** such as Spark and Hadoop.
-We explored how these databases use redundancy to ensure that data is **_Fault Tolerant_**, and examined how the driving idea behind these paradigms , **_MapReduce_**, gives us great speed ups when working with truly massive datasets in a distributed manner.

 ## MongoDB